Putting Patients First

 Some of the procedures that radiologists will be able to perform using the new equipment are:

-- Chemoembolization: chemo treatment delivered directly to tumor
+- Chemoembolization: chemo treatment delivered directly to the tumor

-- Angioplasty: opening of narrow or blocked vessels
+- Angioplasty: the opening of narrow or blocked vessels

 - Biopsy: taking tissue samples